Decoding CARC 129: Mastering the Critical Relationship Between CPT® 90460 and ICD-10 Z23

 Your counseling notes are thin or missing

-The connection between the shot given (90460) and why it was needed (Z23) isn't clear
+The connection between the procedure code (90460) and diagnosis code (Z23) isn't clear

 Age verification is incomplete or missing